MA

 Teaching & Learning

-In Part One, students are assessed via a mix of exhibitions, portfolios, essays, presentations, web-design production, and teaching experience projects.
-Successful completion of the Part 2 exhibition leads to the award of an MA.
+Assessment is via a mix of exhibitions, portfolios, essays, presentations, web-design production, and teaching experience projects.

 Student Testimonials

-The School of Art offers a great environment in which to undertake Postgraduate study.
-The number of Postgraduates each year means that class sizes are not too large which encourages stimulating discussion through seminars, meetings and workshops, and allows opportunity for equal contribution.
-The guarantee of studio space for both full time and part time students makes the course a very attractive proposition also.
+The School of Art offers a great environment in which to undertake postgraduate study.
+The number of postgraduates each year means that class sizes are not too large, which encourages stimulating discussion through seminars, meetings and workshops, and allows opportunity for equal contribution.
+The guarantee of studio space for both full-time and part-time students makes the course a very attractive proposition also.
 The opportunity to work under some high profile academics within the department offers valuable opportunity for collaboration and networking and makes the School of Art a very exciting and inspiring environment in which to undertake Postgraduate study.
+Adam Blackburn